codingashishdev/fab-UI/README.md

-# temper-ui
+# fab-UI(fabulous UI)

-use and don't look back
+- A user friendly UI library
+- just ctrl+c, ctrl+v and you are good to go